alphalon/kotlin-scripting/README.md

 The search path is determined by constructing search roots based on the current working directory and your project and/or repository structure every time you execute a command using the `ko` script.

-The default search roots include the module directory, project directory, repository directory, and home directory, searched in that order.
+The default search roots include the module, project, repository, and home directories, searched in that order.
 The search dirs within these directories default to `bin` and `scripts`.

 In addition, the search path starts with the current directory and ends with the `scripts` located alongside the `ko` script.